wasmerio/wasmer-js/packages/wasm-terminal/README.md

 />
 ```

-## Reference API
+## Wasm Terminal Reference API

 `new WasmTerminal(WasmTerminalConfig)`

 Constructor for the WasmTerminal, that returns an instance of the WasmTerminal.

-The Wasm[TerminalConfig](./lib/terminal-config.ts) can be described as the following:
+The [WasmTerminalConfig](./lib/wasm-terminal-config.ts) can be described as the following:

 ```typescript
 {